aadler/minimaxApprox/README.md

 # minimaxApprox
-**minimaxApprox** is an `R` package which Implements the Remez algorithm for polynomial approximation and a form of the Fraser-Hart version
+**minimaxApprox** is an `R` package which Implements the Remez algorithm for polynomial function approximation and a form of the Fraser-Hart version
-<doi:10.1007/BF02162506> for rational approximation.
+<doi:10.1007/BF02162506> for rational function approximation.

 ## Citation
 If you use the package, please cite it as: